top of page

 Event Details

 Register students online.
-Mail a check made payable to MTACC to the Festival Chair within one week with registration fees.
+You will receive an invoice to your email after registration closes.
+You can pay the invoice online, or mail a check made payable to MTACC to the Festival Chair within one week with registration fees.
 Print Adjudication Sheets for each student.

 Opera Singer